-Case Reports in Infectious Diseases publishes case reports and case series in all areas of hematology, including general hematology, pathology, and oncology, with a specific focus on lymphomas and leukemias.
+Case Reports in Infectious Diseases publishes case reports and case series related to infectious diseases of bacterial, viral and parasitic origin.

 Case Reports in Infectious Diseases maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 A 60-year-old male was brought into the emergency department by EMS after he was found unresponsive by his neighbors.
 He was initially admitted to the hospital for chronic obstructive pulmonary disease exacerbation secondary to pneumonia.
 However, due to a sudden, rapidly progressing course of events, the patient was evaluated for COVID-19.

 Secondary Subcutaneous Rhizopus Infection in a Posttransplant Recipient with Calcific Uremic Arteriolopathy

 Calcific uremic arteriolopathy is a rare condition affecting chronic kidney disease (CKD) patients on long-term dialysis.
 The clinical manifestations include subcutaneous skin necrosis and ulcers secondary to calcification of the subcutaneous blood vessels.
 The necrotic tissue often becomes a nidus of infection.
 The prognosis is often poor.
 We present a case of a renal allograft recipient who developed a subcutaneous necrotic lesion which was subsequently infected by Rhizopus spp.
 The patient underwent surgical debridement and antifungal therapy.
 The infection resolved completely.
 Our case represents agrave underlying condition predisposing a rare and serious posttransplant infection.
 The outcome was favourable because of early identification and treatment of the infection.

 Misidentification of Scedosporium boydii Infection as Aspergillosis in a Patient with Chronic Renal Failure